Faculty & StaffPage address: http://sbs.mnsu.edu/women/faculty.html

-Shannon J. Miller, Assistant Professor and Graduate Coordinator, received her doctorate in Child and Family Development with a concentration in women’s studies from the University of Georgia.
+Shannon J. Miller, Chairperson, received her doctorate in Child and Family Development with a concentration in women’s studies from the University of Georgia.
 Her research interests are in the combined effects of race, gender, and sexuality on southern black queer women’s experiences, particularly resilient responses to discrimination.
 Dr. Miller has presented numerous papers at international, national, and regional meetings and has published manuscripts in peer-reviewed journals.
 She is the co-founder of All My Children Project, an organization promoting the health and well being of Black LGBTQQ persons, their families, and communities through social justice research.
 As recognition of her activism in the south, she is the current president of the Southeastern Women’s Studies Association (SEWSA).

 Ana M. Perez (2014), Assistant Professor, Ph.D.
 University of Maryland in Women’s Studies.
 Dr. Perez's teaching and research interests lie at the junctions of the fields of Gender and Women’s Studies, Latina/o Studies, and Critical Ethnic Studies.
 Her areas of focus are in theories of intersectionality, qualitative methods, and feminist pedagogy.
 Dr. Perez’s research examines the intersections of racial identity, color consciousness and beauty cultures among Mexican American women.
 She is currently writing about the multidimensional category of “morena” in the Mexican/American context.